 Developing a regular bedtime at a reasonable hour

 Other ways of dealing with fatigue

 Fighting fatigue can be a challenge, but there are some ways to boost energy levels and lessen fatigue.
-See if some of the following methods may work for you:2
+Some of the following methods may work for you:

 Exercise can help in many ways – it can increase muscle mass, strength and flexibility, all of which boost energy and can help fight fatigue

 Doing as little as 30 minutes of light exercise every day can increase alertness and improve mood

 Talk to your doctor about which exercises might be right for you or learn more on our exercise page